scientific-python/specs/core-projects/_index.md

 # Description

+Core Projects are depended upon by most of the other projects, and often provide basic data structures, drawing primitives, or implementations of fundamental algorithms.
+Due to their central position in the ecosystem, the policies, practices, and tooling used by the Core Projects are widely seen by the ecosystem and impact many other projects.
 The [Steering Committee]({{< relref "/specs/steering-committee" >}}) maintains the list of Core Projects.

-These projects are depended upon by most of the other projects, and often provide basic data structures, drawing primitives, or implementations of fundamental algorithms.
-Due to their central position in the ecosystem, the policies, practices, and tooling used by the core projects are widely seen by the ecosystem and impact many other projects.
+Core Projects endorse SPEC documents.
+During the endorsement stage of the SPEC process, Core Project contributors propose, discuss, and review SPEC documents with the goal of developing an implementation plan that all the Core Projects will adopt and endorse.
+Often SPECs are coauthored by contributors from several Core Projects as well as other community members (e.g., contributors to other ecosystem projects).

 ## Core Projects